mtlynch/mediagoblin/docs/source/devel/migrations.rst

 - SQLAlchemy has two parts to it, the ORM and the "core" interface.
   We DO NOT use the ORM when running migrations.
 Think about it: the ORM is set up with an expectation that the models already reflect a certain pattern.
-But if a person is moving from their old patern and are running tools to *get to* the current pattern, of course their current database structure doesn't match the state of the ORM!
+But if a person is moving from their old pattern and are running tools to *get to* the current pattern, of course their current database structure doesn't match the state of the ORM!
   Anyway, Alembic has its own conventions for migrations; follow those.